 Accept the defaults for Stateless and Source Type

 Enter a CIDR for Source CIDR e.g. 10.0.3.0/24 In this post this is the CIDR for the VCN hosting OAC.

 Optionally enter a Source Port Range

 Navigate to the subnet provisioned for OAC.
 Under Security Lists click Add Security List.

 From the drop-down select the Security List created above

 Click Add Security List

-Connect to the Windows instance and open a browser session.
+Connect to a Windows instance in the same VCN and open a browser session.

 Enter the OAC URL and connect as a user with an OAC application role to view the home page.
 If you need the URL, open a session in the OCI Console and navigate to the OAC instance details.